 Absolutely.

-India offers world-class infrastructure, experienced teams, and high success rates at a fraction of the cost in the USA, UK, or Turkey—without compromising quality.
+India offers world-class infrastructure, experienced teams, and high success rates at a fraction of the cost in the USA, UK, or Turkey, without compromising quality.

-6. Can I choose robotic/laparoscopic transplant?
+6. Can I choose a robotic/laparoscopic transplant?

-Yes, in selected centers.
+Yes, in selected centres.

 These options cost ₹2.5–3 lakh more but offer benefits like reduced pain, faster recovery, and smaller incisions.
 Suitability depends on the case.